 - 6 Can I taste cheese at the Gouda cheese market?

 - 7 What’s accessibility like at the Gouda cheese market?

 - 8 Is Gouda pretty?

 How do you pronounce “Gouda”?

 Gouda cheese is known throughout the world.
 And where we come from one pronounces this cheese “goo-da.”
 This is not how the city of Gouda in the Netherlands is pronounced.
 We learned this on a train a while back when the conductor announced the stop.
 She said something that kinda sorta sounds like “gghhow-da” (the Dutch “g” is difficult to say and even harder to transliterate).
 Needless to say, our minds were blown!
 But we’ve been attempting to pronounce it correctly ever since.

 When is the Gouda cheese market?

 The Gouda cheese market only takes place during a specific time of year.
 Specifically, you can visit the cheese market on Thursdays 10:00-12:30 from the beginning of April through the end of August.
-In 2019, it’s open from April 4-April 29.
+In 2020, it’s open from April 2-August 27.
 The market is not held on national holidays.
-You can check all opening times here.

 Can you take a day trip from Amsterdam to the Gouda cheese market?